Law Firm in India

 Can Testatory Disposition to a Female Hindu Override Intestate Succession?

-• It is settled law that the testatory disposition in whichever mode shall override the rule of intestate succession.
+• It is settled law that the testatory disposition in any mode will overrule intestate succession.

 • The legislature used the term ‘inheritance’ while taking intestate succession into account.
-Section 15(2) defines an exception to the provisions stated under Section 15(1) of the Hindu Succession Act.
-Properties acquired by a Hindu female post family partition is similar to acquisitions through Wills or gifts.
-When such properties are partitioned and divided by metes and bounds, they are considered the absolute properties of the sharer.
+Section 15(2) also states an exception to the provisions mentioned under Section 15(1) of the Hindu Succession Act.
+Acquisition of properties by Hindu females post family partition is similar to acquisitions through gifts or Wills.
+When such properties are partitioned by metes and bounds, they are regarded as the absolute properties of the sharer.
 The partitioned properties would thereafter become the joint family properties of such individuals and their family members/surviving heirs.

 Note: A landmark judgment in this regards was made by the Karnataka High Court in 2023 in the case of Basangouda vs.Muddangouda & Ors.
-The matter was presided by a single judge bench, where the Court held that a female Hindu becomes the absolute owner of the property when she acquires the property through a partition deed agreed upon by the family.
+A single judge bench presided the matter where the Court declared that a Hindu female becomes the absolute owner after she acquires the property through a partition deed agreed upon by the family.

 The Court further stated that such acquisitions do not fall under ‘acquisition via inheritance’ and, therefore, would not revert to the siblings in case of her death.